 Students must have funding secured prior to the start of training and must pay half the tuition and fees no later than 30 days prirot to the first day of training to secure their place in the training program.
 Written proof of approved funding to cover entire program costs may be submitted in lieu of payment..

-AVTEC accepts funding from most funding sources that provide a written Billing Authorization detailing what will be funded by the organization.
-The written Billing Authorization is a commitment by the organization to pay what they have agreed to.
-For more information on this, contact the Admissions or Financial Aid departments.
+AVTEC accepts funding from most funding sources that provide written Billing Authorization detailing what will be funded by the organization.
+The written Billing Authorization is a commitment by the organization to pay what they have agreed to pay.
+For more information on this, contact the AVTEC Admissions office at firstname.lastname@example.org or Financial Aid office at (907) 224-6156.

 AVTEC Institutional Code: 031603

 Federal Pell Grants, Federal Direct Loan (Subsidized and Unsubsidized Loans), and Alaska Supplemental Education Loan are available to qualified students.
-Applicants must submit a FAFSA (Free Application for Federal Student Aid), via the web at www.fafsa.ed.gov.
+Applicants must submit a Free Application for Federal Student Aid (FAFSA), via the web at www.fafsa.ed.gov.